Transformer: Laminated steel cores

 One common design of laminated core is made from interleaved stacks of E-shaped steel sheets capped with I-shaped pieces, leading to its name of E-I transformer.
 Such a design tends to exhibit more losses, but is very economical to manufacture.
 The cut-core or C-core type is made by winding a steel strip around a rectangular form and then bonding the layers together.
-It is then cut in two, forming two C shapes, and the core assembled by binding the two C halves together with a steel strap.
+It is then cut in two, forming two C shapes, and the core is assembled by binding the two C halves together with a steel strap.
 They have the advantage that the flux is always oriented parallel to the metal grains, reducing reluctance.

 A steel core's remanence means that it retains a static magnetic field when power is removed.
 When power is then reapplied, the residual field will cause a high inrush current until the effect of the remaining magnetism is reduced, usually after a few cycles of the applied AC waveform.
 Overcurrent protection devices such as fuses must be selected to allow this harmless inrush to pass.

 On transformers connected to long, overhead power transmission lines, induced currents due to geomagnetic disturbances during solar storms can cause saturation of the core and operation of transformer protection devices.

 Distribution transformers can achieve low no-load losses by using cores made with low-loss high-permeability silicon steel or amorphous (non-crystalline) metal alloy.
 The higher initial cost of the core material is offset over the life of the transformer by its lower losses at light load.